Skip to content

 Instead, report privately through one of the following channels:

-1. Preferred — GitHub Security Advisories.
+1. Preferred - GitHub Security Advisories.
 Open a private advisory at https://github.com/o-stepper/graphorin/security/advisories/new.
 GitHub Security Advisories handle the disclosure privately and let us coordinate a fix and release in one place.
+The advisory channel is encrypted in transit and access-controlled by GitHub, so no separate PGP exchange is needed to keep the report confidential; a maintainer PGP key may be published later as an additional option.

 2. Email.
 Send a report to the project maintainer at step.oleksiy@gmail.com.
 If you do not receive an acknowledgement within 48 hours, please fall back to a GitHub Security Advisory.